 Microwave spectroscopy can provide detailed and accurate 3-D structures for many small molecules.
 These structures usually provide coordinates with accuracies of 0.01Å for the free molecules in the gas phase.
 The gas phase structures can be directly compared with high-level theoretical calculations.
 For many cases additional splittings in the high-resolution spectra give information on quadrupole coupling and other interactions which provide details on the electronic charge distribution (where the electrons are) in the molecules.
 Pulsed-beam, Fourier-transform spectrometers provide the required sensitivity and resolution to make these measurements on a wide variety of molecules.
 The extremely high sensitivity and high resolution of the pulsed-beam, Fourier transform microwave spectrometer (Flygare-Balle spectrometer) systems have opened the door for numerous new structural measurements on larger and less stable molecules and complexes.
-One of these Flygare-Balle spectrometers has been working in our lab for 27 years and a new, much larger one is nearly operational.
+One of these Flygare-Balle spectrometers has been working in our lab for 27 years and a new, much larger one has been in operation since 2010.

 TRANSITION METAL COMPLEXES

-Most of our recent measurements have been focused on transition metal complexes, since this class of compounds plays so many important roles in the chemical industry and in biological systems.
+Many of our recent measurements have been focused on transition metal complexes, since this class of compounds plays so many important roles in the chemical industry and in biological systems.
 Transition metal complexes play many important roles in the chemical industry, in biological systems and as an area of study in inorganic chemistry.
 Millions of tons of chemical products are produced each year using reactions with transition metal catalysts.
 The active sites of many enzymes and transport proteins in living systems involve transition metal complexes.
 Due to the great importance of these systems, a large fraction of the research and study in inorganic chemistry is focused on transition metal complexes.
 Most of the published microwave structures of this important class of molecules have come from this work at the University of Arizona.
 Only a few examples had been reported earlier, using lower-resolution microwave methods.

 RECENT RESEARCH RESULTS